-- It is expect that fellows’ full working time will be committed to these fellowships or activities related to the fellowship from the start of the award.
-Therefore, those with substantial ongoing research commitments as a result of participation in other grants are ineligible to apply.
+- It is expected that fellows’ full working time will be committed to these fellowships or activities related to the fellowship from the start of the award.
+Those with substantial ongoing research commitments as a result of participation in other grants must relinquish these in order to hold a UKRI FLF award.
+Fellows in receipt of full-time awards would not be expected to be spending more than in the region of six hours a week (pro-rated for part-time Fellows) on these other committments during the first two years of the fellowship.
 Awardees will have the flexibility to develop a breadth of experience and partnerships, and secure further research/innovation funding later in the award, but should ensure that these other activities do not compromise their focus, or achievement of the aims of the fellowhip.

 More detail about the scheme, including eligibilty criteria and person specification can be found at: Overview of the Scheme.